vikramriyer/vikramriyer.github.io/_pages/aboutme.md

 Currently, I work at a Data Observability company and enjoy building ML solutions for Data Quality problems.

-Here is the [list](/books/) of books I am reading or already read.
-I also reread a lot of them.
+Here is the [list](/books/) of books I am reading or have already read.
+I mostly end up rereading parts of the same books.
+I also buy more than I can read because my budget allows me to. :)

 Big time workout nerd for the body and meditator for the mind.
 I enjoy talking to people and discussing biases and fallacies.
 Hit me up if you are into these things as well.
 I'd love to talk.